 - Greed: His motivation behind finding Lumen Histoire, or Fairy Heart, a source of infinite magic power that could uproot the very foundations of the magic world.
 When he found out Fairy Tail was harboring this kind of power in secret, he couldn't help but obtain it for himself.

 - Gold-Colored Superiority: He wears a solid gold suit of armor in the Grand Magic Games, and is touted as his team's leader.

 - Hypocrite: He doesn't have any problems setting all of his guild's elites on Laxus, his own son, to get the information he wants.
 After Laxus decimates said elites, he's begging Laxus not to hurt him because they're father and son.

 - Lecherous Licking: He indulges in a bit of this during his debut appearance in the manga.

-- Malevolent Masked Man: His Alexei persona wears an intimidating mask, which also serves to hide his identity.
+- His Alexei persona wears an intimidating mask, which also serves to hide his identity.

 - Master of Illusion: He uses a magical projection of himself to sit in the rafters while he participates in the Grand Magic Games as Alexei.
 He also uses illusion magic to trick the entire audience (including various powerful mages such as Makarov and Mavis) that he is curb-stomping Laxus just so he can have a moment to reveal his plans to his son.

 - Missing Mom: His mother and (presumably) Makarov's wife is totally absent from the series.

 - No Pronunciation Guide: His name is pronounced ee-wan with a short i sound in Japanese, similar to the Russian pronunciation, and as ay-ven with a long i sound in the English dub.